-The trade dimension of this relationship only really began with China’s growth in the 1990s.
+The trade dimension of the China-Africa relationship only really began with China’s growth in the 1990s.
 As a former poor country which was previously part of what was referred to as the “Third World”, China does not have the slightest complex towards Africa.
 Its strategy is to be a friendly and non-aggressive partner, making it a principle not to interfere in domestic policy – even if it sells arms to certain regimes, such as Sudan, or swaps credit against mineral resources.
-This makes all the difference with the former colonial powers in Europe and the USA, although China behaves like a neo-colonial power in many respects.
+This makes all the difference with the former colonial powers in Europe and the USA, although China behaves in Africa like a neocolonial power in many respects.

 Why do you make this criticism ?

-Secondly, construction contracts are negotiated in exchange for mining concessions, as in Zambia or Zimbabwe, or loans are allocated in exchange for a share of domestic oil production, as in Angola.
+Secondly, construction contracts are negotiated by China in exchange for mining concessions in Africa, as in Zambia or Zimbabwe, or loans are allocated in exchange for a share of domestic oil production, as in Angola.
 Chinese companies subsequently bring in their manpower and materials.
 Africa stands to gain absolutely nothing from this, not the slightest technology or skills transfer… Stadiums or large theatres are erected to please Heads of State and satisfy populist inclinations, with no vision of the actual long-term needs.

 Does that mean that you do not see any advantage in China’s presence in Africa ?

-In principle, it could allow Africans to better negotiate contracts with their partners by taking advantage of competition.
+In principle, China’s presence could allow Africans to better negotiate contracts with their partners by taking advantage of competition.
 Our States could easily demand that China opens its market to our manufactured goods, and not only to our raw materials.

 Another example is Standard Bank, one of the largest banks in South Africa.
 In late 2007, a Chinese bank acquired a 20 % stake for USD 5.5bn.
 It is the largest Chinese investment ever made abroad.
 Standard Bank has derived no benefit from this, but the Industrial and Commercial Bank of China (ICBC) is now present all over Africa through its subsidiary.
 This is typical of the unilateral nature of trade between Africa and China : despite the presence of two heavyweights from China’s financial world on the Board of Directors of Standard Bank, it has to be noted that the South Africans have not won any new contracts in China.